01 of 14

 Once the mounting bracket is securely fastened to the ceiling box, place the fan motor on the bracket hook using the hole specified in the instructions.
 This step allows the heavy fan motor to be supported until you complete the wiring connections in the next step.

 Note: If your ceiling fan model does not have a supporting hook on the bracket it's advisable to support the weight of the fan assembly to the bracket with a plastic zip-tie until the wiring connections are completed.Continue to 7 of 14 below.

 07 of 14

 Connect Power Wiring to Ceiling Fan

-Connect the wires with plastic screw on wire nuts and if necessary. wrap electrical tape around the wire nut and wires in a clockwise direction.
+Connect the wires with a plastic screw on wire nuts and, if necessary, wrap electrical tape around the wire nut and wires in a clockwise direction.

 Gently push the wires back into the electrical ceiling box to the extent possible.Continue to 8 of 14 below.

 08 of 14